grafana/google-sheets-datasource/src/docs/configuration.md

 The project that the service account is associated with needs to be granted access to the [Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com?q=sheet) and the [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com?q=drive).

-The Google Sheets datasource uses the scope `https://www.googleapis.com/auth/spreadsheets.readonly` to get read-only access to spreadsheets.
+The Google Sheets data source uses the scope `https://www.googleapis.com/auth/spreadsheets.readonly` to get read-only access to spreadsheets.
 It also uses the scope `https://www.googleapis.com/auth/drive.metadata.readonly` to list all spreadsheets that the service account has access to in Google Drive.

 To create a service account, generate a Google JWT file and enable the APIs, follow the steps in the Google Sheets data source configuration page.